 Advertisement boards (A-boards) have been identified by the Disability Forum as a particular concern in terms of mobility within Waverley's town and village centres.
 In order to give guidance and advice to retailers (and others) who utilise A-boards to advertise their services, a guidance note is being produced by Waverley which will include a robust consultation process.
 This will give guidance in relation to planning matters associated with A-boards.
-In addition, Surrey County Council is also planning similar guidance with the emphasis on their Highway Authority responsibilities.
+In addition, it is understood that Surrey County Council are also planning similar guidance with the emphasis on their Highways Authority responsibilities.